Israel-Anaba/Embed_ML_Model_Web_App/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Feel free to open an issue or submit a pull request.

+## Acknowledgement 🥇

+I would like to express my gratitude to the Azubi Africa Data Analyst Program for their support and for offering valuable projects as part of this program.

 ## 📧 Contact